PhD Health Administration Degree Programs

 Why Should I Get My PhD in Healthcare Administration in North Dakota?

 At the highest level of healthcare administration, you’ll find researchers, executives, legislators, and industry leaders.
 To have this big of an impact on the industry, you need to have the critical thinking skills that are taught at PhD healthcare administration North Dakota programs.

 Considering the next step in your health administration career?
 Get started now by contacting health administration programs below.

 Being a high-level health administration professional means staying one step ahead of the public, predicting threats, and responding quickly to challenges.
-North Dakota is beginning their mosquito Zika testing program in summer of 2016, a program that could have significant public health consequences (Jamestown Sun, 2016).
+In addition to its Zika testing program, it has also rolled out an extensive pandemic vaccination and testing program.

 Financial management is another component of health administration.
-This is particularly important in North Dakota; a recent study found that North Dakota has the third highest projected rate of Medicare overbilling in the country (Bismarck Tribune, 2016).
+This is particularly important in North Dakota; a recent study found that North Dakota has the third highest projected rate of Medicare overbilling in the country.
 These findings may lead to increased scrutiny and government oversight.

 Are There Online PhD Programs in Healthcare Administration in North Dakota?